-Whatever environment we work in, we should be made to feel empowered at work, so when we arrive dressed for work, we feel confident and ready to tackle the day ahead.
-But what about our dress code?
-Why is our dress code so important? and why do so many people get the dress code wrong?
+Whatever environment we work in, we should feel comfortable and empowered at work, so when we arrive dressed for work, we feel confident and ready to tackle the day ahead of us.
+But, is our dress code important? and why do so many people get the dress code wrong?

 2. Creative companies = Informal smart/casual

 Being yourself is usually widely encouraged in a creative company, although, 'being-yourself at work', is why so many people get it wrong!
 Employees often make the mistake of being too casual in a smart-casual environment.

 Remember, you still need to iron your clothes and maintain personal presentation.
 Save cheap ripped jeans, low tops and narcissistic slogan T-shirts for outside of the office.
 IN the same breath, some ripped jeans may work, but if you are unsure, keep it simple.
 It basically depends upon how informal your working environment is.

 Think practically.
 Avoid short-shorts or short-skirts, low tops, see-through tops because it doesn't matter where you work, sexy revealing clothes do work in a professional formal or informal work environment.
 It will not empower you or other people!

 What should I wear for work during the summer/ in a hot climate?

 Dressing for work during the summertime or in a hot climate can be challenging.
 It is hot and sticky, but you do not want to turn up for work looking like you have just rolled off the beach.